 Clinical Global Impression - Improvement scale (CGI-I; [22]): The CGI-I provides a standardised framework for clinicians to assess how much symptoms have improved or worsened relative to the child's baseline state using a 7-point scale (1 - very much improved; 2 - much improved; 3 - minimally improved; 4 - no change; 5 - minimally worse; 6 - much worse; or 7 - very much worse).
-A research associate, blind to group allocation, will be trained to reliably and independently rate global improvement in how much the child's challenging RRB had changed over the 24 weeks (from baseline to primary endpoint), using all available child information from baseline, week 10 and week 24 (parent and teacher RBQ-2, Warwick-Edinburgh Mental Wellbeing Scale, Autism Family Experience Questionnaire, parent self-efficacy and Autism Parent Stress Index), SRS-2, VABS-II, ADOS-2 videos, target behaviour vignettes before reaching a rating about change for each child.
+A research associate, blind to group allocation, will be trained to reliably and independently rate global improvement in how much the child's challenging RRB had changed over the 24 weeks (from baseline to primary endpoint), using all available child information from baseline, week 10 and week 24 (parent and teacher RBQ-2, Warwick-Edinburgh Mental Wellbeing Scale, Autism Family Experience Questionnaire, parent self-efficacy and Autism Parent Stress Index), SRS-2, VABS-III, ADOS-2 videos, target behaviour vignettes before reaching a rating about change for each child.
 The training manual and procedures were successfully designed and tested during the RfPB funded pilot study [18].
 Ratings of 1 (very much improved) and 2 (much improved) are regarded as clinically significant 'improvement' and are used to define the binary outcome of improvement or no improvement after MRB intervention.
+For 20% of participants the global improvement score will be independently rated by a second rater to assess inter rater reliability.